KS2 SATs: Everything you should know

 KS2 maths SATs

-The KS2 maths SATs are comprised of three papers and will test learners’ knowledge of all areas of the Year 6 maths curriculum including number, ratio and proportion, algebra, measurement, geometry, and statistics.
+The KS2 maths SATs comprise three papers and will test learners’ knowledge of all areas of the Year 6 maths curriculum, including number, ratio and proportion, algebra, measurement, geometry and statistics.

-This paper is worth a total of 40 marks and students will have 30 minutes to complete it.
+This paper is worth 40 marks, and students will have 30 minutes to complete it.

-Papers two and three are on maths reasoning which involves 20-25 problem-solving-based questions.
-Pupils will be asked to complete a variety of calculations to answer questions across the whole maths curriculum.
+Papers two and three are on maths reasoning, which involves 20-25 problem-solving-based questions.
+Pupils will complete a variety of calculations to answer questions across the whole maths curriculum.

-Some of these questions will be multi-step problems, which will require students to complete multiple calculations, calling on multiple skills, to reach a final answer.
-Each of these papers is worth 35 marks and students will have 40 minutes per paper.
+Some of these questions are multi-step problems which require students to complete multiple calculations, calling on various skills, to reach a final answer.
+Each of these papers is worth 35 marks, and students will have 40 minutes per paper.

 Get ready for KS2 SATs with Doodle